-Why is Healthcare so Unaffordable?
+Why is Healthcare So Unaffordable?

-The woman on the phone’s voice actually started shaking too because she felt so bad that I required a medication that has such an obviously outrageous cost.
+The woman on the phone’s voice started shaking too.
+Because she felt so bad, I required medication at an outrageous cost.
 The price of ONE medication is more than I make in a YEAR!
-I basically work 3 full time jobs.
-I’m a full time mom, a teacher and a blogger/freelance writer.
-All of these take long strenuous hours and get paid very little for the time and passion I put behind them.
+I work 3 full-time jobs.
+I’m a full-time mom, a teacher, and a blogger/freelance writer.
+These take long strenuous hours, and I get paid very little for the time and passion I put behind them.

-The costs of medications are insane and the question remains for not only me, but everyone: WHY IS IT NOT AFFORDABLE TO EVERYONE?
+The costs of medications are insane, and the question remains for not only me but everyone: WHY IS IT NOT AFFORDABLE TO EVERYONE?